utiasASRL/Deep-Collison-Checker/README.md

 ## Setup

 For convenience we provide a Dockerfile which builds a docker image able to run the code.
-Please refer to [Docker/README.md](./Docker) for detailed setup instructions
+Please refer to [./Docker/README.md](./Docker) for detailed setup instructions

 ## Data

 ### Preprocessed data for fast reproducable results

 We provide preprocessed data coming from our simulator.
-Simply download this [zip file]() and extract its content in the `Data` folder.
+Simply download this [zip file]() and extract its content in the `./Data` folder.

-You should end up with the folder `Data/Simulation/simulated_runs`, containing 20 dated folders.
+You should end up with the folder `./Data/Simulation/simulated_runs`, containing 20 dated folders.
 The first one contains the mapping session of the environment.
 The rest are sessions performed among Bouncers.

-In the folder `Data/Simulation/slam_offline`, we provide the preprocessed results of the mapping session.
-A `.ply` file containing the pointmap of the environment.
+In the folder `./Data/Simulation/slam_offline`, we provide the preprocessed results of the mapping session.
+A *.ply* file containing the pointmap of the environment.

-Eventually the folder `Data/Simulation/calibration` contains the lidar extrinsec calibration.
+Eventually the folder `./Data/Simulation/calibration` contains the lidar extrinsec calibration.

 ### Instructions to apply on a different dataset